Diddyy/cashier-stripe/UPGRADE.md

 $subscription->applyPromotionCode('promotion_code_id');
 ```

-However, Cashier 16 will apply coupon and promotion code on the primary subscription.
+However, Cashier 16 will apply coupon and promotion codes on the primary subscription.
 This change prevents accidental application to unintended subscriptions in multi-subscription setups.
 If your logic assumes global application, migrate to the new methods explicitly.

 You can apply coupons to all subscription using the following methods: